edgamat/edgamat.github.io/_posts/2025/05/2025-05-04-Abstracting-Infrastructure-Concerns.md

     => ThirdPartyApi
 ```

 Either approach is fine.
-You application will grow and you will find a way to organize the code
+Your application will grow and you will find a way to organize the code
 as it grows.

 ### Where do the Abstractions Live?

-In my opinion, all the external systems should only be accessed via abstractions, typically interfaces in .NET.
-The components in the infrastructure project are implementations of those abstractions.
-Let's say you have a domain entity called `Widget` and you require a means to persist it to a database and
+In my opinion, all the external systems should only be accessed via abstractions, typically
+interfaces in .NET.
+The components in the infrastructure project are implementations of those
+abstractions.
+Let's say you have a domain entity called `Widget` and you require a means to persist
-query the contents of this database.
-You could introduce an abstraction in the `Core` project:
+it to a database and query the contents of this database.
+You could introduce an abstraction in
+the `Core` project:

 ```csharp
 public interface IWidgetDataAccess